orblivion/lbry-wallet-sync-draft/spec/sync.md

 # Basic Syncing, not every update seen by other device

 A slightly less basic scenario is one where a device creates and uploads two or more wallet changes before other devices download them.
 This may happen if the receiving devices are offline, if there are network issues, etc. As before, the sequence number increments for each upload.
-The device that downloads the update sees that the Sequence number has increaed by more than 1, but so long as it's a higher number it knows it's newer and there is no problem.
+The device that downloads the update sees that the Sequence number has increaed by more than 1, but so long as it's a higher number than the last one it downloaded, it knows it's newer and there is no problem.

 Note that at this point the first device has no way of knowing which other devices have received which of its updates.